-- (a) The unit's sustained maximum net output averaged over a four (4) consecutive hour period - (b) For common-header turbine-generators, the DMNC is determined on a group basis.
-Each such turbine-generator is assigned a rating by distributing the combined Capacity among them. - (c) The sum of the DMNC of individual turbine-generators in a generating station cannot be greater than the capacity of the station taken as a whole;

-and/or the sum of the DMNC of individual turbine-generators under a single PTID cannot be greater than the DMNC of the PTID taken as a whole station.
+- (b) For common-header turbine-generators, the DMNC is determined on a group basis.
+Each such turbine-generator is assigned a rating by distributing the combined Capacity among them. - (c) The sum of the DMNC of individual turbine-generators in a generating station cannot be greater than the DMNC capacity of the whole stationtaken as a whole; and/or the sum of the DMNC of individual turbinegenerators under a single PTID cannot be greater than the capacity of the PTID taken as a whole station.
 Each such turbine-generator is assigned a rating by distributing the combined Capacity among the units comprising the PTID.